-In a Waldorf school the parents provide the economic basis for wholesome development of the school.
-This includes an adequate number of children, much needed volunteer work and financial contributions.
+In a Waldorf school, the parents provide the economic basis for the wholesome development of the school.
+This includes an adequate number of children, much-needed volunteer work, and financial contributions.

 The reward for this is an education that allows the children to fully develop their independent thinking, inner security and a love for life and the world.

 Friends of the school are an integral part of the Waldorf community.
 Although they do not have children in the school they support the school through volunteer work and financial contributions.